HitFix

 HitFix, or HitFix.com, was an entertainment news website that launched in December 2008 specializing in breaking entertainment news, insider information, and reviews and critiques of film, music, and television.
 In mid-2010 HitFix crossed the 1,000,000 unique users per month milestone.

 HitFix had been cited as a source by Time, Los Angeles Times, HuffPost, E!
 Online, and The Daily Herald.

 In April 2016, it became a brand of Woven Digital and is now a part of the Woven Digital property Uproxx.
-As of 2021 the HitFix web address redirects to Uproxx.
+In November 2016 the website switched from standalone to a redirect to Uproxx.

 Founders

 HitFix was founded by ex-Reed Business Information Development executive Jen Sargent and former L.A.
 Times and MSN.com film editor Gregory Ellwood.
 Sargent and Ellwood's goal was to create a site that fit into the gap between trade publications and gossip- or celebrity-scandal-driven sites, such as TMZ, and to target an audience slightly skewed towards males – a unique approach in a female-driven industry – while catering to 18- to 34-year-olds.